liip/drifter/docs/roles/php.md

 Depends on the PHP and NGinx role.

+# PHP-XDebug

+To be completed

+# PHP-Redis

+To be completed

+# PHP-MemCached

+To be completed

 # Composer

 Install Composer, the PHP package manager.
 The PHP role is defined as a dependency.